contentful/contentful.rb/README.md

 ```

 ## Rate-limit
-The library does not make assumptions on the rate limit but reacts to `HTTP 429` by returning an error object.
+The library does not make assumptions on the rate limit but reacts to `HTTP 429` by raising or returning an error (see [Client Configuration Options](#client-configuration-options)).
 You should handle this within your code and either do the delay calculation naive (fixed amount of seconds) or more elaborated (exponential increase) depending by the structure of your code.